vitor-hugo/property-validator/README.md

 the value, the objective is to transform/manipulate them in some way.

-When the type of the value is incorrect, the handlers should do nothing, so they normally do not throw any exceptions.
+When the type of the value is incorrect, the handlers should do nothing, so they normally do not throw any exceptions in this cases.

+Some handlers require the property to be of a certain type, usually `mixed`, therefore they can throw [`InvalidTypeException`](#error-handling).

 ## Strings